maialenz/WetPaws/TESTING.md

   - _"Know the location of the business and know where those services are offered."_

-    - Just above the footer there is a location map where the user can see the specific loaction of the company on the map
+    - Just above the footer there is a location map where the user can see the specific loaction of the company on the map.

       ![screenshot of the map for location](docs/testing/user-stories/test-userstory8-map.png)

-    - on the footer the user can find information about the location, county and country of the business, as well as the name of the owner and their dog's.
+    - On the footer the user can find information about the location, county and country of the business, as well as the name of the owner and their dog's.

       ![screenshot of the footer information about company location](docs/testing/user-stories/test-userstory8-name-town.png)

   - _"Get in touch with the business easily by having contact details clearly available."_

-    - In the navbar the user can find a direct link that will bring them to the contact form
+    - In the navbar the user can find a direct link that will bring them to the contact form.

       ![screenshot of the navbar with contact us link](docs/testing/user-stories/test-userstory4-contact.us-navbar.png)

-    - the navbar is sticky so the user can access any of the pages links at any moment without the need of scrolling up.
-The sticky navbar is responsive on small screens too, as the user needs to scroll more to go to the top
+    - The navbar is sticky so the user can access any of the pages links at any moment without the need of scrolling up.
+The sticky navbar is responsive on small screens too, as the user needs to scroll more on a mobile device to go to the top.

       ![screenshot of the navbar with contact us link](docs/testing/user-stories/test-userstory9-sticky-navbar.png)
       ![screenshot of the navbar with contact us link](docs/testing/user-stories/test-userstory9-sticky-navbar-mobile.png)

-    - The user has also the posibility of contacting the company by phone or email using the information found at the footer
+    - The user has also the posibility of contacting the company by phone or email using the information found at the footer.

       ![screenshot of the contact information at footer](docs/testing/user-stories/test-userstory9-reachus.png)

-    - for those users that submit the form but they require faster contact, on the feedback form they can find a note encouraging the user to call the owner anytime at the phone provided
+    - For those users that submit the form but they require faster contact, on the feedback form they can find a note encouraging the user to call the owner anytime at the phone provided.

       ![screenshot of the feedback page with contact number](docs/testing/user-stories/test-userstory9-feedback-number.png)

   - _"Find social links to be able to follow the business in social media platforms."_

-    - for those users who want to follow the company on different social media platforms, there are links on the footer under the header called "follow our adventures".
+    - For those users who want to follow the company on different social media platforms, there are links on the footer under the header called "follow our adventures".
 These links open on separate tabs for better user experience.

       ![screenshot of the social media links](docs/testing/user-stories/test-userstory10-socials.png)

-    - for users that have a premium spotify account, there is a section where there is three playlists, so the users can enjoy while they are walking their own dogs.
+    - For users that have a premium spotify account, there is a section where there is three playlists, so the users can enjoy playlists chosen by the owner while they are walking their own dogs.

       ![screenshot of the spotify playlists](docs/testing/user-stories/test-userstory10-playlist.png)

 ---
 ## FAVICON TEST

-I noticed when I introduced the first and second favicon I could not see the shape on the brower tab as they were very blurry and unidentifyable, so I created a new favicon with bold black color and simple shape, so it can be easily identified in between the rest of the opened tabs.
-This change has improved the user experience as I can identify the site's tab in one fast look.
+When I introduced the first and second favicon, I noticed I could not see the shape on the brower tab as they were very blurry and unidentifyable.
+Therefore, I created a new favicon with a bold black color and simpler shape, so it can be easily identified in between the rest of the opened tabs.
+This change has improved the user experience as I can identify the site's tab in one fast single look.

 - [Favicon 1](docs/testing/favicon_test/test-favicon1.png)
 - [Favicon 2](docs/testing/favicon_test/test-favicon2.png)